Auction-Fundraisers

 Trichocereus scopulicola

 Much sought after rare pachanoid.
 Upright stands to 15′ tall.
 Chunky, dark green stems with 5–8 ribs and tiny spines.
 White night blooming flowers, edible fruit.
-A rare species endemic to the rocky dry forests of Tarija, Bolivia.
-One of our favorites.
+A rare species endemic to the rocky dry forests of Tarija, southern Bolivia.
+One of our favorite Trichocereus.
 Our stock has taken a real beating a few winters in a row now, so offerings of this exceptional species have been sparse.
-The only cutting offered this year, a bit slender from growing in the shadow of its mother—one of the nearly spineless clones which has weathered the extremes of recent years unharmed.
+The only cutting offered this year, a bit slender from growing in the shadow of its mother—one of the nearly spineless clones which has actually weathered the extremes of recent years unharmed.
 Z9a

-11.5″ long, 2–2.5″ diameter cutting – Minimum bid $44*
+11.5″ long, 2–2.5″ diameter cutting – 3 bids – auction closed – winning bid $45*

 ↑ Auction plant ↑